anon-blue/anon.blue/README.txt

 kblweghklsdhfjkhnsabdn.c,znc
                             C'est un beau petit noir tout feu tout flamme que j' avais dans ma poche...
-Thank's friends ! dslkjfhldjaflkj ljhlsdkjfhldjash llkdjs hflkj dhaslkjhfl WE JUST FOUND A PETIT NOIR, (the culbute is S) jdashflkjhweaiuh fkljsafhjkdsah fjdhfkljha                                                      C hacun sa meerde, chacun son destin andis a perfect island  Can I call U?
+Thank's friends ! dslkjfhldjaflkj ljhlsdkjfhldjash llkdjs hflkj dhaslkjhfl WE JUST FOUND A PETIT NOIR, (the calbute is S) jdashflkjhweaiuh fkljsafhjkdsah fjdhfkljha                                                      C hacun sa meerde, chacun son destin andis a perfect island  Can I call U?
 I don't need any lighter thank's to U both............
 We would like to eat the - this